A Brief History of the Marque

 expropriated stole the property and the factories, and threw anyone who complained into concentration camps.

-The company name was changed to Mayweg-Werke AG and they resumed motorcycle manufacture, presumeably using the original Frischauf jigs but fitting 200cc Bark 2-stroke engines.
+The company name was changed to Mayweg-Werke AG and they resumed motorcycle manufacture, presumably using the original Frischauf jigs but fitting 200cc Bark 2-stroke engines.
 It is reported that they began work on a 500cc single of their own design.

 In 1938 the company name was changed to REX-Maschinenbaugesellschaft mbH and production was shifted to armaments.
 During the war, Rex employed around 600 prisoners of war and forced laborers.
 The allies bombed the factory.